menobass/hivesnaps/README.md

 - **Terms of Service** - Required acceptance with App Store compliance for community standards

 See `docs/moderation.md` for detailed policy, configuration, and technical implementation.

+### Audio Snaps Feature

+HiveSnaps now supports audio snaps - record and share audio clips directly from your phone:

+- **Recording** - Record up to 5 minutes of audio with real-time timer and progress bar
+- **Playback** - Preview recordings before posting
+- **Upload** - Automatic upload to 3Speak Audio API with IPFS storage
+- **Metadata** - Audio metadata stored on-chain with your snap
+- **Beneficiaries** - 5% automatic beneficiary to @snapie on audio snaps
+- **Feed Display** - Minimal audio player in feed with one-click playback

+**How to use:**
+1. In the composer, tap the microphone button to open the audio recorder
+2. Tap "Start Recording" and record your audio (max 5 minutes)
+3. Tap "Stop Recording" when done
+4. Preview your audio with the "Play" button
+5. Tap "Use Audio" to include it in your snap
+6. Post as normal - audio embed will display in the feed

 ### Testing